robinpx/tumblr/scripts/flexibleFrames/README.md

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js"></script>
 <script src="https://rawgit.com/robinpx/tumblr/master/scripts/flexibleFrames/flexibleFrames.js"></script>
 ```
-To use, all you need is to call the function resizeVideos(*parameter*).
-It passes a selector as an argument.
+To use, all you need is to call the function resizeVideos(*parameter*) and pass the selector that wraps the video block as the argument.

 Example:
 ```html